hardrock100/hardrock100.github.io/docs/runners_manual/value_statements.md

 <div class="printme"></div>
 * is a cupless event.
 Every aid station will have reusable cups, dishware, and a wash kit; runners do not need to carry their own cup.
 No disposable dishware will be provided by Run HQ.
 * is working to reduce traffic at key wilderness areas: Chapman (Ophir), Grouse, Sherman, and Cunningham in particular.
-* is constantly expanding our recycling & composting during run week – look for information at the gym.
+* is constantly expanding our recycling & composting during run week.

 It takes awareness and effort by everyone - runners, crews, volunteers, spectators, media, etc. - to reduce our collective impact.